 - Toy breeds (bred for companionship) – Chihuahua, Maltese, Bichon Frise.

 Training is incredibly important.
 From an early age, dogs need careful exposure to different environments and various situations in order to build positive associations with them.
-This will mean they are less likely to become worried as adults.

 Examples of scenarios which may help develop your dog’s confidence are; being left alone, grooming, socialising with people and dogs, familiarising them with different environments, introducing them to lots of new playthings (cardboard boxes, noisy kids toys, things that move etc.).